OsioLabs/gatsbyguides.com_content/content/gatsby-and-drupal/add-material-ui.md

 ## Update the `Layout` component

-Update the default layout component to make use of the Material UI 'Container' and 'Box' components to provide some basic page layout.
+Update the default layout component to make use of the Material UI `Container` and `Box` components to provide some basic page layout.

 Update the `Layout` component in *src/components/layout.js* to match below: